 Note a house's fair market value can go up or down depending on the economy and local housing market.
 It's important to evaluate a property's value as close to the point when you want to buy, sell or refinance a home to ensure the FMV is as accurate as possible.

-Why is fair market value important?
+Why else is fair market value important?

 Fair market value is also important in other financial transactions.
 Sellers and listing agents use FMV to help price a home for the current market.
 Outside of the sales process, a home's fair market value affects the property taxes a homeowner may pay.
 It's also used in the insurance process if you file a claim after a flood, fire, or other disaster or accident.